adityavs/jolt-server/README.md

 - `-s, --spa` - sets the server to respond to all routes with the fallback file.
 - `--key` - sets the SSL private key to use for https.
 - `--cert` - sets the SSL certificate to use for https.

-API Only Options:
-- `handler` - sets a callback for handling request yourself.

 ---